bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-12-18-newsletter.md

 widespread support for basic multipath payments in LN, provides an update on bech32 error detection reliability, summarizes updates to the proposed `OP_CHECKTEMPLATEVERIFY` opcode, and links to a discussion about the impact of eclipse attacks on LN channels.
-Also included is our regular section about notable changes to popular Bitcoin infrastructure projects. <!--
+Also included are our regular sections about notable changes to popular Bitcoin infrastructure projects, changes to services and client software, and popular Bitcoin StackExchange questions and answers.
-FIXME: also mention other sections if schmidty decides to write them -->

 {% comment %}<!-- include references.md below the fold but above any Jekyll/Liquid variables-->{% endcomment %}
 {% include references.md %}